America's newest water safety challenge is something you've never heard of - Local News 8

 America’s newest water safety challenge is something you’ve never heard of

 The United States has some of the safest drinking water in the world.
-But its water supply is facing a new challenge — a slimy growth inside pipes that is encouraging outbreaks of illness responsible for over 7 million illnesses and 6,000 deaths every year.
+But its water supply is facing a new challenge — a slimy growth inside pipes that’s contributing to outbreaks of illness responsible for over 7 million illnesses and 6,000 deaths every year.

 That’s the disturbing finding of a new analysis of waterborne disease from the US Centers for Disease Control and Prevention that was 10 years in the making.

-Note: Correction: A prior version of this story misstated the impact of biofilm-related pathogens in the United States’ drinking water.
-These pathogens inside pipes are contributing to outbreaks that are responsible for over 7 million illnesses and 6,000 deaths every year.